 Buschenschank – Wine Tavern

 Only cold food is served at a buschenschank.
 By law the owner/winemaker can only sell their own wines.
 No beer and no hot food or drinks can be sold.
 This means that winemakers can serve local produce to guests without having a restaurant licence.
-Buschenschank is a Südsteiermark classic and it works well.
+Buschenschank is a Südsteiermark classic and it works wonderfully.

 For our first meal in Styria we called the free Gamlitz GAST Taxi who took us to Buschenschank Tinnauer, a few minute’s drive away.
 Like so many businesses in Styria Winery Tinnauer has been in the same family for generations.
 We were welcomed by Martin Tinnauer who showed us to our table on the terrace overlooking impossibly green hills and vineyards.
+Our buschenschank was about to begin!

 As we watched the sun slowly dip behind the vines the food started to arrive and it just kept on coming.
 Platters of cold meats, spicy sausages, freshly baked bread studded with pumpkin seeds and a variety of soft and hard cheeses filled up the table.
 Crisp salads, hard-boiled eggs, vegetable spreads and asparagus arrived.
 Then there was dessert!
 Rich ice cream, chocolate cake and fruit.